f0ursqu4r3/jumpstone/docs/FRONTEND_TIMELINE.md

 # OpenGuild Frontend Delivery Timeline

-This companion roadmap focuses on the Nuxt 3 web client.
+This companion roadmap focuses on the Vue 3 web client.
 It mirrors the backend cadence so both sides converge on the same milestones.
 Update statuses, owners, links to design artifacts, and QA notes as work lands.
 Where backend support is required, call it out inline so dependencies stay visible.

 ## Working Assumptions

-- [ ] Nuxt 3 + Pinia + TypeScript remain the primary stack; Tailwind powers the design system.
+- [ ] Vue 3 + Pinia + TypeScript remain the primary stack; Tailwind powers the design system.
 - [ ] API traffic flows through the backend documented in `docs/API.md`; avoid client-side schema drift by importing shared types when feasible.
 - [ ] Treat accessibility and responsive layouts as first-class (WCAG AA target).
 - [ ] Ship instrumentation alongside features (Sentry + LogRocket stubs, Lighthouse budgets, vitest coverage).